Patricol/JDSports-public/README.md

   * have progress bars when appropriate
   * are compiled into portable EXE files
   * are written in Python
-    * except for AddressPaster, which is written in AutoHotKey
+    * except for AddressPaster, which is written in AutoHotkey

 ## Quick Descriptions: